 Confirming an Offer

-I used to send a secure message to Citi to confirm the terms of the offer along with the firm end date.
+I used to send a secure message to Citi to confirm the offer terms and the offer end date.
 Now Citi sends out an email a few days after acceptance with all of the offer terms.
-The date is missing from that email, so you can still send a message to confirm the end date or track it yourself.
+The email usually doesn’t offer up the end date for the offer.
+You can send a secure message to Citi to confirm the end date or track it yourself.
 The end date is calculated from the date of your call.
 So a 6 month offer accepted on January 1 will expire on July 1.

 How Often Should You Call?

 Flyertalk is a good resource to use before calling Citi since there is an entire thread dedicated to Citi retention offers.
-You can use that thread to see what others have been offered and also give back by reporting your data points as well.
+Use that thread to see what others have been offered and remember to report your data points as well.
 There is also an interesting article written by a former Citi retention agent which may be of interest to a lot of you.

 Right now Citi is being very aggressive in their effort to keep customers with lucrative bonus offers.
-While you aren’t guaranteed to hit a homerun every time, the fact that you can hear offers across multiple cards on the same call is very powerful.
-I make a point to call Citi regularly to view the offers on my accounts and that strategy has paid off nicely.
+While you aren’t guaranteed a homerun every time, being able to review multiple cards on the same call is amazing.
+I make a point to call Citi regularly to view the offers on my accounts.
+That strategy has paid off nicely for me.